Araneus diadematus: Specialization

 The legs of orb-weaver spiders are specialized for spinning orb webs.
 The webs are built by the larger females, which hang head down in the center of the web or remain hidden in nearby foliage, with one claw hooked to a signal line connected to the main orb, waiting for a disturbance to signal the arrival of prey.
-Prey is then quickly bitten and wrapped in silk to be stored for later consumption.
+Prey is then quickly wrapped in silk and bitten, and the prey may hang on the web to be stored for later consumption.
 The initial bite serves to paralyze the prey and minimize the danger of the spider herself being stung or bitten, and the enzymes thus injected serve to begin liquefaction of the prey's internal structures.

 Alongside the use of the web to capture other prey, the spiders are also cannibals and prey on each other, but this only happens just before, during, or just after sexual activity.
 They attack based on their size, sexual experience, and hunger levels.

 A. diadematus is a reclusive creature and only bites humans if cornered or otherwise provoked.
 It responds to a disturbance by vibrating rapidly in its web until it becomes a blur, a reaction that is assumed to confuse potential predators.